MarkoTertinek/MarkoTertinek/README.md

 <h1 align="center">Hi 👋, I'm Marko Tertinek, based in Leipzig, Germany</h1>
-<h2 align="center">Dedicated Full-stack Web developer with experience in teaching and healthcare, who recently graduated a 1-year intensive training in MERN stack.<h2>
+<h3 align="center">Dedicated Full-stack Web developer with experience in teaching and healthcare, who recently graduated a 1-year intensive training in MERN stack.<h3>

-<h3 align="center">I am now seeking an entry-level position to apply and further develop my coding skills and work for a company with a clear vision and strategy.<h3>
+<p align="center">I am now seeking an entry-level position to apply and further develop my coding skills and work for a company with a clear vision and strategy🚀.<p>

-- 🔭 I’m currently working on [Bloom Express](https://bloom-express.onrender.com/)
+- 🔭 Here you can check out my portfolio and my first project 📂[Portfolio](https://markotertinek.github.io/Project-web-portfolio/)

-- 🌱 I’m currently learning **MongoDB**
+- 🌼 I’m currently working on [Bloom Express](https://bloom-express.onrender.com/)

 - 📫 How to reach me: *marko.tertinek@gmail.com*